Yael Kanarek: Career

 Since 2003, her practice has been focused on multilingualism, and her observation of how language online acts as a border and a space.
-The Textwork series started in 2007 with Hebrew, Arabic and English.
-It has since grown more complex and has incorporated additional languages.
-In 2010, she began a series of screen-based computational video clocks.
-These works are audiovisual collages that runs on custom software designed by her and Shawn Lawson.

-As an Israeli-American artist, one of her works involved rewriting the entire Torah- both in Hebrew and English- by changing the gender of all the characters within it.
-She called it the Toratah, which shed light on the patriarchal social structures we live in.
-Along with that, it codified women's experiences and inspired to descend through mother/daughter lineages, within the traditional language of the Hebrew Bible.

 Kanarek's art has been primarily exhibited in the US and Europe.
 Solo exhibitions of her work have been presented at Jewish Museum (Manhattan), Nelly Aman Gallery in Tel Aviv, bitforms gallery in New York, Sala Uno Gallery in Rome, the Moving Image Gallery in New York, and Space Time Light Gallery in New York.
 Kanarek's work has also been featured by The Drawing Center, The Kitchen, American Museum of the Moving Image, Whitney Museum of American Art; Iris & B. Gerald Cantor Center for Visual Arts, National Museum of Contemporary Art in Athens, Beral Madra Contemporary Art in Istanbul, Rhizome (organization), Exit Art, A.I.R.
 Gallery, Holster Projects in London, LIMN Gallery in San Francisco, Wood Street Galleries in Pittsburgh, CU Museum in Boulder, Arena 1 in Santa Monica, SIGGRAPH; California College of the Arts, Ronald Feldman Gallery in New York, Derek Eller Gallery in New York, 303 Gallery in New York, Schroeder Romero Gallery in New York, among many others.

 She has been a founder of the company KANAREK since 2013, a fine jewelry company that specializes in text jewelry.
 They use custom text created by her and work closely with the clients to create these fine jewelry.
-In 2017, Kanarek was awarded a commission by the US State Department's Art in Embassies program to create a large-scale sculpture for the new consulate in Harare, Zimbabwe.
-DAY/NIGHT a site specific sculpture in Harare.
-It is a cluster of words of 76 units for the word Day/Night written in 19 languages spoken in Zimbabwe.